-- 1 Select an option: - Hold MENU, and select Sensors & Accessories > Wrist Heart Rate > Broadcast Heart Rate.

-NOTE: You can add options to the controls menu (Customizing the Controls Menu, page 68).
+- 1 Select an option: - Hold MENU, and select Sensors & Accessories > Wrist Heart Rate > Broadcast Heart Rate. - Hold CTRL to open the controls menu, and select ♥.
+NOTE: You can add options to the controls menu (Customizing the Controls Menu, page 61). - 2 Press GPS

-2 Press START.